developomp/developomp-site/markdown/portfolio/future projects.md

 gnome extension to add [life calendar](https://waitbutwhy.com/2014/05/life-weeks.html) to top bar calendar.

-## Earth live

-- bevy
-- rust

-An interactive 3D live satellite view of the earth with variable band support.

 ## Etc

 Project using one or more of the following technologies: